MechanicalRock/twitter-blurb-generator/module4/README.md

 ```bash
 openssl rand -base64 32
 ```
- Should lok something like this:
+ Should look something like this:

  ```
  NEXTAUTH_SECRET=+77tjH9yNylsQMBTRIAjCiYfgdfFLFbkHxSL94Wo6aE=